 Susannah Carr is the firm’s Managing Partner.
 Susannah’s practice focuses on insurance recovery, representing policyholders in disputes against their insurance companies.
-She represents a wide variety of policyholders, including Fortune 500 companies, local businesses, municipal governments, and individuals.
+She represents a wide variety of policyholders, including Fortune 500 companies, local businesses, public entities, and individuals.
 She is experienced with a full range of policies, such as commercial general liability, management liability/D&O, employment practices liability, professional liability, business property, and homeowners.
-Susannah has successfully obtained numerous six- and seven-figure recoveries for her clients.
+Susannah has successfully obtained numerous multi-million dollar recoveries for her clients.

 Susannah is among the most experienced policyholder lawyers in the Northwest for complex “long tail” claims—securing coverage for environmental property damage and asbestos bodily injury liabilities resulting from business operations occurring decades ago.
 She has assisted her clients in securing tens of millions of dollars in insurance proceeds for such losses, often after leading an “insurance archaeology” effort resulting in the discovery and reconstruction of previously missing policies.

 Before entering private practice, Susannah served as clerk to the Hon.
 Anne L. Ellington of the Washington State Court of Appeals.
-She is licensed to practice in Washington and California.
+She is licensed to practice in Washington.

 Representative Matters

-• Pacific Northwest School Districts.
-Susannah represents numerous Seattle-area school districts facing significant potential liability in securing insurance coverage.
+- Pacific Northwest School Districts.
+Susannah represents numerous Seattle-area school districts facing significant potential liability to help them secure insurance coverage.
 Her clients’ insurance recoveries range from several hundred thousand dollars to $40 million.

 Professional & Civic Involvement